Halima Khatun

 Halima Khatun (25 August 1933 – 3 July 2018) was a Bangladeshi activist, writer and academic.
-She took part in Bengali Language Movement in 1952 along with other activists including Rawshan Ara Bachchu.
-She was the recipient of Bangla Academy Literary Award in 1981 and Ekushey Padak posthumously in 2019.
+She took part in the Bengali language movement in 1952 along with other activists including Rawshan Ara Bachchu.
+She was a recipient of the Bangla Academy Literary Award in 1981 and posthumously received the Ekushey Padak award in 2019.

 Early life and education

 Khatun was born in Bagerhat in the then British India to Maulovi Abdur Rahman and Doulatunnesa.
 She completed her master's in English literature from the University of Dhaka and later in Bengali from Rajshahi University.
 She earned her PhD in education from the University of Northern Colorado in 1968.

 Career

 Khatun began her teaching career at Khulna Coronation School and RK Girls College.
 She later joined the Education Research Institute of the University of Dhaka until her retirement in 1997.